sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 ```
 - **Wait for the other members of the break-out room and discuss this point**:
   - What would we expect before running this code?
 (Hint: how are the variables defined?)
   - Do you see any problems with this solution?
-(Hint: what would happen if the code is copy-pasted into another file?)
+(Hint: what would happen if the functions in the file are copy-pasted into another file?)

 - Run the modified `improvement.py` script.